Madihe Pannaseeha Thero: Elected Maha Nayaka

 The certificate for the appointment of Maha Nayaka was handed over at Vajiraramaya Bambalapitiya, in the presence of a very large gathering of Nayaka Theras in Siam, Amarapura and Ramanna Nikayas.

-A few days after the appointment, Sir Cyril de Zoysa and R.Premadasa, the late President, an MMC Colombo at that time had called on the Maha Nayaka Thera individually and after conferring his good wishes had made a request which has come to effect and that was to incorporate all sects of the Amarapura Nikaya to one.
+A few days after the appointment, Sir Cyril de Zoysa and R. Premadasa, the late President, an MMC Colombo at that time had called on the Maha Nayaka Thera individually and after conferring his good wishes had made a request which has come to effect and that was to incorporate all sects of the Amarapura Nikaya into one.
 The first Vinaya Karma was held at Maharagama on July 13, 1969.
-It has not only united the Nikaya, but also made him the head of the United Amarapura Nikaya.
+It not only united the Nikaya, but also made him the head of the United Amarapura Nikaya.

 Buddhist committees

 In April 1954 a committee was appointed by the all Ceylon Buddhist Congress composed of members from Buddhist clergy and laity in order to ascertain salient facts about the conditions and ways of Buddhist life.
 Ven.
 Madihe Pannasiha Thera was among the members of that committee which issued its report on February 4, 1956.

-Sir Oliver Goonetilake, the Governor-General appointed a Buddha Sasana Commission on March 4, 1957 under the chairmanship of Ven.
+Sir Oliver Goonetilake, the Governor-General appointed a Buddha Sasana Commission on March 4, 1957, under the chairmanship of Ven.
 Kalukondayawe Pangnasekera Maha Nayaka Thera and Ven.
 Madihe Pannasiha was also a member of that Commission, which issued its report after visiting Buddhist countries abroad.
 After this report was issued, Ven.
 Madihe Pannasiha Maha Nayaka Thera took up the issues such as taking over all assisted schools to the government and making all Poya days public holidays.